WALDVOGEL LAB

 Nadim Wassey

-Tobias is a Master student in the track Ecology, Evolution and Environment and supports our group with bioinformatic work to prime the Biodiversity Genomics Center Cologne - BioC².
+Tobias is Master student in the track Ecology, Evolution and Environment and support the group with bioinformatic work to prime the Biodiversity Genomics Center Cologne - BioC².

 Nadim is currently finishing his Bachelor in Biology at the University of Bonn and will join the BioC² team to support the laboratory work.